SocArXiv O3S Conference

 SocArXiv will host the inaugural O3S: Open Scholarship for the Social Sciences symposium on October 26 and 27, 2017 at University of Maryland, College Park.
 O3S will (a) highlight research that uses the tools and methods of open scholarship; (b) bring together researchers who work on problems of open access, publishing, and open scholarship; and (c) facilitate exchange of ideas on the development of SocArXiv.

-The symposium will feature two keynote speakers: Tressie McMillan Cottom, sociology professor at Virginia Commonwealth University; and Jeffrey Spies, co-founder and chief technology officer at the Center for Open Science.
+The symposium will feature keynote speakers Chris Bourg, Director of Libraries at Massachusetts Institute of Technology (MIT), and Jeffrey Spies, co-founder and chief technology officer at the Center for Open Science.
 Participants will also participate in panels and a workshop session on the future challenges and next steps for SocArXiv.

-Registration is now available!
+Registration is now open!
 Click the "Registration" button below to proceed to the payment site and access lodging information.

 O3S Call for Papers were due on June 1, 2017.
 Thank you to everyone who submitted!

 O3S will take place during Open Access Week, a global event raising awareness about the benefits of open access and inspiring wider participation in making open access a new norm in scholarship and research.

 O3S is generously sponsored by the College of Behavioral and Social Sciences, the Department of Sociology, and the University Libraries at the University of Maryland; the Sloan Foundation, and the Open Society Foundations.

 What Is SocArXiv?